chainguard-dev/edu/content/chainguard/administration/cloudevents/image-copy-gcr/index.md

 terraform init
 ```

+> **Note**: If you have used the [Chainguard Terraform provider](/chainguard/administration/terraform-provider/) in the past but not recently, you may need to upgrade the provider by running `terraform init --upgrade` in order to avoid errors.

 Then run `terraform plan`.
 This will produce a speculative execution plan that outlines what steps Terraform will take to create the resources defined in the file you set up in the last section.

 ```sh